FAKE DOCTORS & FALSE PROPHETS

 August 10th, 2023

-(For the SoundCloud audio, scroll to the bottom of the page)
+(For the SoundCloud audio, scroll down)

 The late Canadian-born Dr. Hulda Regehr Clark (1928-2009) was a highly controversial figure.
 She began her college education at the University of Saskatchewan, where she obtained a degree in biology.
 She moved on to the University of Minnesota, where she got her master’s in physiology and a Ph.D. in zoology.